Theodore, Saskatchewan

 Theodore (2021 population: 315) is a village in the Canadian province of Saskatchewan within the Rural Municipality of Insinger No. 275 and Census Division No. 9.
-Theodore is located on the Yellowhead Highway, in southeastern Saskatchewan.
-The Theodore post office first opened in 1893 by a German industrialist who brought immigrants from Europe and started the town while living in London named Richard John Earnest Seeman at the legal land description of Sec.1, Twp.28, R.7, W2.
-Richard named the town, Theodore, after his father and is located between Yorkton and Foam Lake.
-Richard moved to Yorkton with his wife (but she did not stay long) in 1894 according to author Guilherme de Albuquerque d’Orey in an essay he wrote in the early 2020s.
+Theodore is located on the Yellowhead Highway in southeastern Saskatchewan between Yorkton and Foam Lake.
+The Theodore post office first opened in 1893 by a German industrialist, Richard John Earnest Seeman, who brought immigrants from Europe and started the town at the legal land description of Sec.1, Twp.28, R.7, W2.
+Seeman named the town Theodore after his father.
+In 1894, Seeman moved to Yorkton with his wife (but she did not stay long) according to author Guilherme de Albuquerque d’Orey in an essay he wrote in the early 2020s.

 With the end of passenger rail service in 1974, the Theodore railway station was adopted for use as a senior citizens' centre; it also serves as the home for the Theodore Historical Museum.

 Theodore Reservoir and Whitesand Regional Park are about 10 km north-east of Theodore.